fredlcore/BSB-LAN/README.md

 - Brötje WGB S 17/20 E EcoTherm Plus
 - Brötje WBS 22E (gas-fuelled heating system)
 - Elco Straton (oil-fuelled heating system)
-- Elco Thision S (gas-fuelled heating system) - NOT working with older Thision models (without "S")
+- Elco Thision S (gas-fuelled heating system)
 - Fujitsu Waterstage (WSYK160DC9) Wärmepumpe

 Please note: General parameters should work on all devices, more specific parameters are subsequently added.
 Your help might be needed if you have a heating system that works on the BSB bus but for which we don't have the more specific parameters added.
 See <A HREF="https://github.com/fredlcore/bsb_lan/blob/master/FAQ.md#my-heating-system-has-parameters-that-are-not-supported-in-the-software-yet-can-i-help-adding-these-parameters">here</A> how to help us.